Dashlane can now track employees’ password health over time

 Password management platform Dashlane is introducing a new tool that gives businesses historical perspective on the health of their employees’ passwords.

 The launch comes as a record number of people are working from home, a trend that was in the making before the COVID-19 crisis boosted momentum.
 Having more people working remotely increases the risk of bad actors gaining access to a company’s systems through insecure home networks.
-Indeed, Poor password hygiene is a major driving force behind security breaches, with 81% of all breaches attributed to compromised passwords.
+Indeed, poor password hygiene is a major driving force behind security breaches, with 81% of all breaches attributed to compromised passwords.

 While Dashlane has been largely consumer-focused since its inception in 2009, the New York-based company branched out with the launch of Dashlane Business back in 2016.
 Dashlane raised $110 million last year, largely to bolster its burgeoning business customer base of around 20,000 paying companies.